 You are listed as a dependent on another person's tax return (such as your parents').
 See Who Can Claim a Dependent's Expenses , later.

-Your modified adjusted gross income (MAGI) is $63,000 or more ($127,000 or more in the case of a joint return).
+Your modified adjusted gross income (MAGI) is $65,000 or more ($130,000 or more if filing married filing jointly).
 MAGI is explained later under Effect of the Amount of Your Income on the Amount of Your Credit .

-You (or your spouse) were a nonresident alien for any part of 2013 and the nonresident alien did not elect to be treated as a resident alien for tax purposes.
-More information on nonresident aliens can be found in Publication 519.
+You (or your spouse) were a nonresident alien for any part of 2015 and the nonresident alien didn't elect to be treated as a resident alien for tax purposes.
+More information on nonresident aliens can be found in Pub.
+519.